YuriyIvon/DatabaseBenchmark/README.md

 ### Usage

+#### Table creation

 Create a table definition - see [SaleTable.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SalesTable.json) as an example.

+**Though different databases may use different terminology for data objects, the tool uses terms table and column for consistency.**

 Supported values for `Type` attribute are:
 * `Boolean`